PolyglotDevsLondon/sharespots/README.md

 Open a new iTerm2 terminal tab by pressing ⌘T (or open an additional terminal window using your preferred terminal.)

-Run this command to launch the back-end:
+Run this command to launch the front-end:

 ```
 npm run dev